rudydelorenzo/rudydelorenzo/README.md

 I'm a BSc student at U of A, full-time software engg, and part-time README writer 📝

-I love trying out new technologies, so you'll find a bit of everything here.
-Technologies you can expect to find include:
+I love trying out new technologies, so you'll find a bit of everything here:

 * ⚛️ nodeJS + React full stack apps
 * ⚙️ JavaScript CLI & Desktop apps